sreenathmmenon/infraagent/README.md

 # InfraAgent - DevOps Copilot with Human-in-the-Loop

-**Hackathon Project**: Human-in-the-Loop System with State Management and Rollback

 InfraAgent is an intelligent DevOps copilot that automates infrastructure issue resolution while keeping humans in control.
 It detects alerts, suggests remediation actions, waits for operator approval, executes fixes, and provides time-bound rollback capabilities.

+**Key Theme**: Human-in-the-Loop System with State Management and Rollback

 ---